-- Although subverted in Wizard & Glass there's a scene immediately after this where Roland's father busts into the room and lets him know he's still got a fair way to go before he's truly grown up.
+- Although there's a subversion in Wizard & Glass, with a scene immediately after this where Roland's father busts into the room and lets him know he's still got a fair way to go before he's truly grown up.

 - For another Stephen King example, in IT, six eleven-year-old boys run the train on the one female in the group (consensually!) as a way to reforge the bond between them and find their way out of the sewers.
 It's used as a metaphor for leaving their childhoods behind.

 - In The Quest for Saint Camber, Kelson has a vivid dream of marrying and mating with Rothana during his cruaidh-dheuchainn.
 Meanwhile, Dhugal observes a young female Servant named Rhidian disappear through another door near the underground chapel (the girl is gone for an hour); he later speculates that Kelson participated in some kind of sexual initiation or ritual marriage, but he doesn't share this idea with Kelson.

 - In the Apprentice Adept series, werewolves can only receive full adult status (conferred by a fourth syllable in their name) by going through a ritual first mating (A female chooses a male to mate with when her first heat comes.
 There's no chance of pregnancy, but the two are barred from mating with each other again)

 - In the sci-fi novel Eyes of the Calculor a fifteen-year old youth is going off to fight a duel against a more experienced opponent.
 He intends to stop off a brothel first because dueling as a virgin is regarded as bad luck, but the 22-year old maid seduces him figuring she'd be a better inspiration to live than some anonymous whore.